Do Go On - 407 - The Real Pocahontas

 ooh, matron.

-Ben has set you up beautifully here.
+Oh, Ben has set you up beautifully here.

-Oh, have you seen the carry-
+Oh, have you seen the carry?

-I have not seen the carry on film.
+I have not seen the carry-on.

 If I see one in the script, I whip it out immediately.